Real Estate18 min read

 Test Your Knowledge

-How many hours of pre-license education does Kentucky require?
+How many hours of pre-license education does Kentucky require for a sales associate license?

 A